mindbody/cra-template-mb-ui/README.md

 - Using CRA default `yarn start` which will load your application as you would expect CRA to do.
 - Using storybook by adding a `*.stories.tsx` and viewing your application in storybook allowing for multiple instances and setups along with individual components.
+- Use the docker files to determine which yarn scripts are run during gated/builds

 ### Deployment